The Church of Scotland Guild, with some 20,000 members, is one of the largest voluntary organisations in Scotland.

-Here at Galston, we meet on the second and fourth Mondays of the month, from end of September to March/April of the following year.
-The venue is the Hogg Hall and we start at 7.30 p.m.
+Here at Galston, we meet on the second and fourth Wednesdays of the month, from end of September to March/April of the following year.
+The venue is the Hogg Hall and we start at 2.00 p.m.
 Our meetings are interesting and varied, with topics varying from the serious to the hilarious.
-We have an annual musical concert, a variety of guest speakers, a Candlelight Supper in December and a Daffodil Tea to finish off our session.
+We have an annual musical concert, a variety of guest speakers, Tea with the Guild in December and a Daffodil Tea to finish off our session.

 For those who require transport, we provide a taxi service at a small cost of £2.00 per meeting.

 The Guild nationally supports six projects over the course of three years and raises a tremendous amount of money for these very worthwhile causes.

 28th September Joint Opening Service with Women’s Group

 12th October Ayrshire Ukes

 9th November The Farmer’s Chaplain

 25th January Burns Celebration